What I Wish I Knew Before Studying Abroad in London

 Check to see how your credits will transfer.

-Of all of the hoops I had to jump through to do an outside study abroad program (meaning one that my home university had already partnered with), the credit transfer process was the most annoying.
+Of all of the hoops I had to jump through to do an outside study abroad program (meaning one that my home university had not already partnered with), the credit transfer process was the most annoying.

 First, I had to determine which classes I wanted to take in London, and then get full course descriptions from IES.